jrhendrix-dev/Business-First-English-Center-PHP/README.md

   - Common UI components (header, footer, modals) are included across pages for consistency.
 - **Dynamic Content**:
   - jQuery and AJAX are used for interactive elements and real-time updates.
+- **AJAX Handlers**:
+  - All dashboard tables (users, classes, grades, schedules) are loaded and updated via AJAX for a seamless experience.
 ---